imjoy-team/ImJoy/docs/docs/getting_started.md

 information about ImJoy architecture, existing plugins, can be found in dedicated sections.

-##  Two flavors of ImJoy:  web app and Plugin Engine
+##  Two flavors of ImJoy: Web App and Plugin Engine

 <img src="./asserts/imjoy-webapp-engine.png" width="800px"></img>